masazone/CLionArduinoPlugin/resources/com/vladsch/clionarduinoplugin/templates/README.md

 This file reflects the template used for creating new projects and is code dependent.

-Deleting lines in this file will have no effect because on project creation they will be added by the coe.
-The order of the lines may change since the code does not have an existing location to modify the command and will add it based on its layout table.
+Deleting lines in this file will have no effect because on project creation they will be added by the code.
+The order of the lines may change since the code does not have an existing location to modify the command and will add it based on its built-in layout table.

-The exception to this are comments which if removed will not be available in new projects' files.
+The exception to this are comment lines which if removed will not be available in new projects' files.